renecotyfanboy/CADET/README.md

 ## Usage

+Both the *CADET_search* and *CADET_size* are composed as selfstanding scripts.
+Discrimination threshold for the *CADET_search* pipeline was set 0.9 to supress false positive detections, while the threshold of the *CADET_size* pipeline was set to 0.55 so the predicted volumes are not underestimated nor overestimated (for more info see the [Diploma thesis](pdfs/diploma_thesis.pdf)).
+However, the thresholds of both pipelines are changeable and can be set to an arbitrary value between 0 and 1.

 ### Convolutional part

-The convolutional part can be used separately to produce a pixel-wise predictions.
+The convolutional part can be used separately to produce a pixel-wise prediction.
 The architecture of the convolutional network was implented using the functional *Keras* API.
-The architectures of individual network with trained weights were stored in the HDF5 format (compatible with *Keras*) into files *CADET_size.h5* and *CADET_search.h5*.
+The architectures of individual network with trained weights were therefore stored in the HDF5 format (compatible with *Keras*) into files *CADET_size.h5* and *CADET_search.h5*.
 The models can be simply loaded using the `load_model` *Keras* function.

 ```python
 from keras.models import load_model